 - Drop an interesting case/deal to move onto another seat.

 Take it from one of our current trainees..

 “I have really enjoyed my training contract so far, although it has certainly been a rigorous and challenging experience.
 I think this is the case for all training contracts at top City firms, but at Jones Day this is even more so the case because we are responsible for directing our own workload.
 Yet this challenge has also been what I have enjoyed most about training at Jones Day – we are given the responsibility and also the freedom to seek out work in our areas of interest, which means I have not been assigned to a ‘seat’ I don’t enjoy for six months.
 It has enabled me to sample a wide breadth of work in a range of areas I would not have experienced working at another Firm.
 It has developed my communication and organisation skills tenfold, and I am confident it has made me into a more mature, experienced and well-rounded lawyer.”
 Second-year trainee, London

-We recruit nearly all our trainees from our Placement Schemes.
-If you enjoy your time with us, and we see your potential, it's the way to secure a Training Contract and your future with at Jones Day.
+We recruit nearly all our trainees from our Vacation Schemes.
+If you enjoy your time with us, and we see your potential, it's the way to secure a Training Contract and your future at Jones Day.